The Scholarship System

 Power words are especially impactful, so they help get the committee’s attention.
 Plus, they speak to what your student has done in a meaningful way, providing more value to the reader.

-Power words speak to actions more than capabilities, so have your child keep that in mind as they write their scholarship resume.
+Power words speak to actions more than capabilities, so have your child keep that in mind as they write their scholarship resume and cover letter.

 Scholarship Resume Tips

 Writing a scholarship resume doesn’t have to be hard.
-Ultimately, the goal is to be concise but thorough, giving the committee all of the information they need using a straightforward style.
+Ultimately, the goal is to be concise but thorough, giving the scholarship selection committee members all of the information they need using a straightforward style.

 1. First and foremost, they need to make sure their contact information is clearly listed at the top.